MicrosoftDocs/azure-docs/articles/vmware-cloudsimple/backup-workloads-veeam.md

 7. Using an RDP session to the Windows 2012 R2 machine (the target for the Veeam installation), [install Veeam B&R 9.5u3](https://helpcenter.veeam.com/docs/backup/vsphere/install_vbr.html?ver=95) in a Windows 2012 R2 VM.
 8. Find the internal IP address of the Veeam backup server VM and configure the IP address to be static in the DHCP server.
 The exact steps required to do this depend on the DHCP server.
 As an example, the Netgate article <a href="https://www.netgate.com/docs/pfsense/dhcp/dhcp-server.html" target="_blank">static DHCP mappings</a> explains how to configure a DHCP server using a pfSense router.

-### Veeam Console: Install Veeam backup and recovery software
+### Veeam console: Install Veeam backup and recovery software

 Using the Veeam console, configure Veeam backup and recovery software.
 For details, see [Veeam Backup & Replication v9 - Installation and Deployment](https://www.youtube.com/watch?v=b4BqC_WXARk).